iterative/dvc.org/static/docs/commands-reference/repro.md

 Reproduce complete or partial [pipelines](/doc/commands-reference/pipeline) by executing commands defined in their [stages](/doc/commands-reference/run), in the correct order.
-The commands to be executed are determined by recursively analyzing dependencies and outputs of the target stages.
+The commands to be executed are determined by recursively analyzing dependencies and <abbr>outputs</abbr> of the target stages.

 ## Synopsis